 There is no established public market for our common stock.
-We expect that concurrently with or shortly following the effectiveness of the registration statement of which this prospectus forms a part, our common stock will be quoted on the OTCBB under the symbol "NMIH", upon our becoming a reporting entity under Section 15(d) of the Exchange Act.
-We have applied for listing on the NASDAQ Capital Market under the symbol "NMIH," although such application cannot be approved until we meet the applicable listing requirements, including the requirement that our common stock be held by 300 or more round lot holders.
-We expect to ultimately trade on the NASDAQ Global Market once our stock is held by 400 or more round lot holders, which is required under a Registration Rights Agreement to which we are a party.
-Even if our stock does become quoted on the OTCBB and/or our common stock becomes listed on the NASDAQ, an active, liquid trading market for our common stock may not develop or be sustained, which likely would materially and adversely affect the market price of our common stock.
+We will seek to have our common stock quoted on the OTCBB prior to or shortly following the filing of this prospectus.
+If our application is accepted and a public market for our common stock materializes which results in our common stock being held by 400 or more holders (and we meet all other listing requirements then in effect), we subsequently intend to list our common stock on the NASDAQ Global Market ("NASDAQ").
+Even if our stock does become quoted on the OTCBB and/or we do begin trading our common stock on the NASDAQ, an active, liquid trading market for our common stock may not develop or be sustained, which likely would materially and adversely affect the market price of our common stock.
 Stockholders also may not be able to sell their shares of our common stock at the volume, prices and times desired.